nobrains21/WIIIUI-NerubUI/README.md

 In case you already have custom skins installed - change folder's name from **custom2** to **custom#**, where **#** is a number from 2-8, which is not currently used.

 Feel free to bash me for leaving some unfinished stuff here and there.

+#Known issues:
+- the long middle bar is a bit wonky - its just is.
+Sorry.
+- there is a gap between the Lid and most right side of the chat-field.
+No idea why.